Armed Forces of Malta

 The Armed Forces of Malta (Forzi Armati ta' Malta) is the name given to the combined armed services of Malta.
 The AFM is a brigade sized organisation consisting of a headquarters and three separate regiments, with minimal air and naval forces.
-Since Malta is the guardian of the European Union's southernmost border, the AFM has an active role in border control.
+Since Malta is the guardian of the European Union's southernmost European border, the AFM has an active role in border control.

 History

 In April 1800, while the blockade of Valletta was underway, Thomas Graham raised the first official Maltese Troops in the British Army, which became known as the Maltese Light Infantry.
 This battalion was disbanded in 1802 and succeeded by the Maltese Provincial Battalions, the Malta Coast Artillery and the Maltese Veterans.
 In 1815, Lieutenant Colonel Count Francis Rivarola was entrusted with the task of raising the Royal Malta Fencible Regiment following the disbandment of the Provincials, Veterans and Coast Artillery.
 The Royal Malta Fencible Regiment was converted to an artillery regiment in 1861 and became known as the Royal Malta Fencible Artillery.
 Twenty-eight years later, the direct predecessors of the modern Armed Forces of Malta came into existence following the formation of the Royal Malta Artillery on 23 March 1889.

 The King's Own Malta Regiment was a territorial infantry regiment on the British Army colonial list.
-It was formed in 1801 as the "Regiment of Maltese Militia", existing only until the following year.
+It was formed in 1801 as the "Regiment of Maltese Militia" and existed only until the following year.
 It was reformed as the "Maltese Militia" by Sir Adrian Dingli in 1852 before being disbanded again in 1857.
 It was raised again, this time as the "Royal Malta Regiment of Militia" in 1889; this regiment was considered to be the successor to the "Maltese Chasseurs" of the early 19th century.
 The regiment was renamed the "King's Own Royal Malta Regiment of Militia" in 1903 and was disbanded in 1921.
 The regiment was raised for a fourth time in 1931 as the "King's Own Malta Regiment".
-Initially on the British Establishment, in 1951 it was transferred to the Malta Territorial Force before becoming part of the Malta Land Force on Malta's independence in 1964.
+Initially, in the British Establishment, in 1951, it was transferred to the Malta Territorial Force before becoming part of the Malta Land Force on Malta's independence in 1964.
 The regiment was disbanded in 1972.

 The AFM was formed upon Malta becoming a republic in 1974, when 1 Regiment Royal Malta Artillery was renamed as 1 Regiment, AFM.
-This initially continued the artillery role, with 2 Regiment formed as an engineers unit.
+This initially continued the artillery role, with 2 Regiment formed as an engineering unit.
 In 1980, 1 Regiment became a mixed unit, with infantry, aircraft and maritime responsibilities, the artillery element being transferred to 2 Regiment.
 In 1992, there was a major re-organisation, which led to the formation of 3 Regiment and the current structure.